 I am listing everything we did and where we ate below.
 I am also giving you a few suggestions for places to stay.
 We stayed in a private home while there so my recommendations are not based on personal experience.

 We flew Southwest Airlines non-stop from Dallas – Charleston and it’s an easy flight.
 In fact, everything about this journey is easy.
 We did not have a rental car while there and I would say you really don’t need one.
 Uber and Lyft are readily available and like I said, it’s a walking town.
+Covid-19 update: It’s a bit harder to get Uber’s as they are in high demand.
+Just add that into your time factor.

 EAT: Oh gosh, this list could go on and on but here is where we ate and I can highly recommend.
 This is the order in which we experienced these establishments in downtown Charleston.
 Pop into Blind Tiger Pub for a cocktail and snack.
 Sit outside if the weather is warm.
 The Grocery for dinner – delicious, organic fare.
 We went to Marina Variety Store for breakfast and it’s a true delight.
 Lots of locals hang out here.
 Chez Nous is a quaint little house that converted to a lovely restaurant.
 The food was ok, I think the hype is about the ambiance.
 It’s really hard to get a reservation and I would say it’s because the restaurant is tiny.
 Halls Chophouse for Sunday Gospel Brunch.
 This is a must in my opinion!
 The food is excellent and the singing is divine.
 HUSK is a lovely mansion converted to a beautiful restaurant.
 The bar is in the house next door.
 Be sure to have a drink over there while waiting for your table.
 We ate dinner outside on the front balcony and it was beautiful weather.
 Lunch at 82 Queen.
 Eat outside if the weather permits.
 Be sure to order the shrimp and grits – so good!
+The She Crab soup and Bloody Mary are divine!
 Dinner at F.I.G.(Food Is Good) – this was my favorite meal and dining experience.
 We did not have reservations so we showed up right when they opened at 5 PM.
 TIP: Sit at the round community table in the front and make new friends.
 We had the most delicious meal and fun conversation that evening!
 On our last day, we had lunch at Fleet Landing which overlooks the water before departing for the airport.

 WEAR: Charleston is very relaxed and casual.
 It’s surrounded by water so be prepared for humidity.
 It was warm and around 75 degrees daily.
 It’s good to have a jacket for dinner/evening.
 We only wore casual clothing.
 If we wore heels with an outfit, we did not walk to dinner.
 We took an Uber.
+I highly recommend good walking shoes.
+One day, we walked 5 miles just sightseeing.

 SHOP: There are lots of great little boutiques in downtown Charleston.
 Be sure to check out the Charleston Rice Spoon (pictured below) at antique shops.
 I even included the history behind it.
 Fascinating!
 Be sure to check out The Shops at Belmond Place (high end boutiques like Gucci and Louis Vuitton), Croghan’s Jewel Box, Hampden Clothing, Lou Lou, Finicky Filly (this was my favorite shop), Christian Michi and Marine Layer.
 The Charleston City Market is worth a walk through if you are looking for local stuff like soaps, sweetgrass baskets, artist drawings, tea and much more.
 The stalls and vendors are there daily.
+King Street is where you want to explore shops.

 WHEW!
 We got a lot done in four days!
 I highly recommend a trip to Charleston and can’t wait to go back.
 What should I do next time?